simplethings/ZetaWebmailBundle/README.md

 # Zeta Webmail Bundle

 A flexible Webmail bundle for [Symfony2](http://www.symfony.com) to show lists and detailed view of mails loaded from arbitrary sources.
 Zeta Components are used to parse mails and access IMAP/POP sources, a simple interface is provided to allow any source of mails such as a database or the filesystem.

+Zeta Components sending and composing capabilities are also leveraged, a transporting service is provided.
+The transporting service is integrated into the WebDebugToolbar and shows the number of sent mail per request and shows their headers.
+Zeta Webmail Bundle ships with a NullTransport that can be used for sending in development.

 ## Features